 - External skin conditions (humans and pets): treatment by shampoo or topical cream infused with extract.

-There are many ways you can incorporate slippery elm into your diet.
+There are many ways you can incorporate SE into your diet.
 Here are a few recipes to try:

 Slippery Elm Tea

 - 1 teaspoon local honey (optional)

 - Sprinkle of cinnamon